avii-7/ReminderApp/README.md

 Step3.
 Follow Easy Screen Instructions And Enjoy !!

-Note - It Generates Log Files In Directory ' D:\ReminderApp\LogFiles ' Which is Easily Is Readable By User.
+Note - It Generates Log Files In Directory ' D:\ReminderApp\LogFiles ' Which is Easily Readable By User.

 Thank You 👻